Adjusting Customer Experience: The Digital Divide

 When we delivered our first communication courses for adjusters over 25 years ago, almost no one thought business agreement skills were essential for rank-and-file claims people.
 Even my dad, the late Russell H. Granger, who was responsible for the largest-selling non-technical training in the P&C industry, was skeptical.
 In his 2008 book on the neuroscience of persuasion, The 7 Triggers to Yes, he details how he had to be convinced by the then-head of the Aetna Institutes to build a program of skills for claims which, at the time, were considered exclusive to sales and marketing.

 Oh, how times change.
 Today almost no one disputes the importance of developing and refining “people skills” for adjusters.
 And while the fundamentals of human interaction aren’t subject to a lot of change over time, the modes by which we communicate, and the channels through which we do so have changed dramatically and irrevocably.
 Within the last decade alone communication technology has upended everything from parenting to presidential politics.
-We’re about to see what it’s like to have a Tweeter in Chief.

 What does all of this change mean for claims handling?
 And more specifically, for the insurance customer experience?
 In a word, challenge.
 During the first wave of mass access to new communication technology in the mid-1990s, the phrase “high-tech, high-touch” was born.
 It was an attempt to highlight the importance of compensating for increasingly faceless, data-centric channels with as much humanity as possible.
 We’ve been struggling with that equation ever since.